timroes/libraries-metadata-registry/README.md

 How is this project structured?
 -------------------------------

-To add metadata add the name of library (i.e. its bower id) as a folder to the root of this project.
+To add metadata add the name of library (i.e. its bower id) as a folder to the `data` folder of this project.
 Inside this package folder you can add folders for the versions you want to deliver.
 The version folders must be a semantic versions and can replace parts of this version by 'x' from the end, which work like wildcards.
 Inside the version folder